Ashland Town Center

 Ashland Town Center is an enclosed shopping mall located in the city of Ashland, Kentucky, United States.
 One of two malls serving the city, it is located on U.S. Highway 23 near downtown Ashland.
 The mall features more than seventy retailers and restaurants, as well as a food court.
-The mall's anchor stores are Belk Women and Kids, TJ Maxx, Ulta Beauty, JCPenney, Kay Jewelers, Belk Men and Home, Aspen Dental, and Five Below.
+The mall's anchor stores are JCPenney, TJ Maxx, and two Belk stores.
+Junior anchors are Ulta Beauty, Kay Jewelers, Aspen Dental, and Five Below.
 The mall is managed by CBL Properties.

 History

 Ashland Town Center was developed in 1988 as a joint venture of Glimcher Realty Trust (the mall's original owner), along with Edward J. Debartolo Corporation (now part of Simon Property Group) and Crown American.
 The mall opened in 1989 with Walmart, JCPenney, and Hess's as its original anchor stores; Goody's was later added as a fourth anchor.
 Throughout the 1990s, Ashland Town Center went largely unchanged.
 In 1993, the Hess's chain sold several of its locations to Alcoa, Tennessee-based Proffitt's, which in turn sold its stores to Belk in 2006.